Dear Savvy Senior,

 • Distributing assets to the beneficiaries named in her will.

 Be aware that each estate planning attorneys for hiring has specific laws and timetables on an executor’s responsibilities.
 Your state or local bar association may have an online law library that details the rules and requirements.
 The American Bar Association website also offers guidance on how to settle an estate.
 Go to AmericanBar.org and type in “guidelines for individual executors and trustees” in the search bar to find it.
+You might need legal help to be passing off your legacy through planning and proper aid.

 If you agree to take on the responsibility as executor of your aunt’s estate, your first step is to make sure she has an updated will and find out where all her important documents and financial information is located.
 Being able to quickly put your hands on deeds, brokerage statements and insurance policies after she dies will save you a lot of time and hassle.